Accessibility Reports and Multi-Year Plans

 MYAP Goal Alignment: Provide Accessible Customer Service

-During the 2023-2024 school year, Plant Services continued with implementation of the Board's All Access Washroom project.
+During the 2024-2025 school year, Facility Services continued with implementation of the Board's All Access Washroom project.
 All access washrooms have now been installed across all Category 1 to 3 schools, which have one all access (or all gender) washroom per floor.
-Plant Services is now working on Category 4 schools that require significant renovations in order create an all access washroom.
+Facility Services is now working on Category 4 schools that require significant renovations and costs in order create an all-access washroom.

 Braille Signage Project